obsidiansystems/obelisk/docs/migrating-to-v2.md

 }
 ```

-`configSource` is the **authoritative** runtime config: point it at the
+`configSource` is the authoritative runtime config: point it at the
 project's *full* `config/` (common + frontend + backend, secrets included) kept
 on the host outside the Nix store.
-This complements `obelisk.config.path` — the
+This complements `obelisk.config.path`: the
 build bakes only public `common`/`frontend` into `serverExe`, and `configSource`
 supplies everything (including `backend/` secrets) at runtime, so secrets never
 enter the store.
 Other options: `baseUrl` (default `/`, matching v2's relative